Emmanueleon/Datascience_JHU/Getting&cleaning_data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## About script
+The ´run_analysis.R´ script its divided in 6 steps.

+1. Enviroment preparation.
+ * Clean history.
+ * Load libraries.
+ * Create working directory.
+2. Download data.
+ * Download from internet zip file.
+ * Unzip the downloaded file.
+3. Read and reshape the downloaded data.
+ * Load activities data.
+ * Load and reshape features data.
+ * Load test data and join with activities data.
+ * Load training data and hoin with activities data.
+4. Merge test and train tables.
+5. Mean summary.
+6. Export .csv file with the results.

+The final `merged_tbl` is a tidy data with the results from the variables measured in the study for each subject, this tidy data culd be used to obtain more specific inforation like we do with the mean of each variable for each activity and each subject.